 The project would not physically impact or restrict use of an Aboriginal heritage site or place.
-However, it is acknowledged that noise and visual intrusion are factors that could potentially impact cultural values.
+However, it is acknowledged that noise and visual intrusion can impact cultural values.
 In particular, noise does have the potential to disrupt cultural practices at a site, which could lead to its use being discontinued.
-Aircraft on WSI flight paths could potentially result in detrimental indirect impacts to the cultural values of sites connected to the Emu in the Sky constellation at Faulconbridge and Emu Cave Aboriginal Place.
+Aircraft on WSI flight paths would also be detrimental to sites connected to the Emu in the Sky constellation at Faulconbridge and Emu Cave Aboriginal Place.

-Due to the position of flight paths, frequency of overflight and the predicted noise levels, the project would significantly impact the Aboriginal cultural values of Bents Basin, Linden Ridge sites and the Shaws Creek - Yellomundee Aboriginal Place, which are places of cultural importance with values associated with peace, tranquillity and connection to nature.
+Due to the position of flight paths, frequency of overflight and the predicted noise levels, the project would significantly impact the Aboriginal cultural values of Bents Basin and the Shaws Creek - Yellomundee Aboriginal Place, which are places of cultural importance with values associated with peace, tranquillity and connection to nature.
 Impacts to other key sites of cultural significance identified through engagement would have low to moderate impacts due to noise and/or visual intrusion.

-Mitigation measures have been developed that require DITRDCA to ensure that the detailed design phase for flight paths considers Aboriginal places and values, where safe and feasible.
+Mitigation measures have been developed that require the DITRDCA to ensure that the detailed design of flight paths considers Aboriginal places and sites of high cultural value, where safe and feasible.
 There is the likelihood that many other Aboriginal sites are located in protected valleys within the GBMA that are overflown by WSI aircraft.
 Due to the complexity of terrain height and orientation of rock shelters in the rugged sandstone country, it is not possible to predict to what extent this will be an issue for many of the unknown sites.